forkkit/supertokens-node-mysql-ref-jwt/README.md

 // NOTE: this does not necessarily mean they are logged out!
 They could have a refresh token that may give them a new access token and then their session could continue.
 {errType: Auth.Error.TRY_REFRESH_TOKEN, err}
 ```
-- In a GET API call which returns a rendered html page (for example when using server side rendered ReactJS):
+- In a GET API call which returns a rendered HTML page (for example when using server-side rendered ReactJS):
   - If you get an UNAUTHORISED error, redirect to a login page.
   - If you get a TRY_REFRESH_TOKEN error, then send HTML & JS that attempts to call the refreshtoken API via the auth-website package and if that is successful, call the current API again, else redirect to a login page.
 - In all other APIs